George Moncur

-George Anthony Moncur (born 18 August 1993) is an English professional footballer who plays as a midfielder for side Ebbsfleet United.
+George Anthony Moncur (born 18 August 1993) is an English professional footballer who plays as a midfielder for side Bedford Town.

 The son of former West Ham United midfielder John, Moncur came through the West Ham United Academy after a spell with Tottenham Hotspur as a schoolboy.
 He made his professional debut in January 2012 when he joined League Two club AFC Wimbledon on loan.
 He made the first of his two appearances for the West Ham first team in August 2012 in the League Cup, with his second arriving in January 2014.
 He then joined Scottish Premiership club Partick Thistle on loan, before signing for League One team Colchester United on loan for six months in August 2014.
 He signed a permanent contract with Colchester in November 2014.
 After scoring 23 goals in 97 appearances in two spells for Colchester, Moncur moved to Championship team Barnsley in June 2016.
 He spent two and a half seasons with Barnsley, including a loan spell with Peterborough United, before joining Luton Town in January 2019.

 Moncur has represented England at under-17 and under-18 levels.